maitchison/RTG/README.md

 # Rescue the General

-A mixed competitive-cooperative multi-agent reinforcment learning environment for Gym.
+A mixed competitive-cooperative multi-agent reinforcement learning environment for Gym.

 To reproduce results of the ICML paper on a single GPU sequentially run